 The Antigonos and Ptolemy families then took over the island.
 These families brought peace to Milos and allowed the trade of minerals and the arts to grow.
-These families brought prosperity to Milos as well and great art was made during this time.
+They brought prosperity to the island as well and great art was created during this time.

 Today, the statue of Poseidon is displayed in the National Archaeological Museum in Athens.